tashatsar/courses-notes/README.md

-# courses-notes
+# courses-notes 📚🤓🚀
-📚🤓🚀 Summaries and otes on various courses and technical topics.
+Summaries and otes on various courses and technical topics.

+TBD: navigation